clayball/fundamental-fledgling/README.md

 Creating short demos of the following:

+- Getting started
 - Reading lines from a file
 - Writing lines to a file
+- Socket client
+- Adding features
+  - import sys
+  - option parser
+  -

+## Session 2

+TODO: WIP
+- A basic RSS reader
 - Using an API (Twitter)
-- A basic RSS reader

-## Session 2

 - Working with an SQLite DB